pazer001/react-store-proxy/README.md

 This method create a little boilerplate and is efficient but not efficient as redux.

-## Proxer
+## RSP
-Proxer came to solve these problem.
+RSP came to solve these problem.

 instead of creating lots of boilerplate, all you have to do is to create a store, use our Provider component and import your store when ever you want. that's it!